 You must order your cap and gown if you plan to participate in the Commencement ceremony.
 When you file your online graduation application, you will place your cap and gown order.
-If you did not place your cap and gown order when you applied to graduate, please submit a cap & gown measurement form.
+If you did not place your cap and gown order when you applied to graduate, please submit a cap and gown measurement form.
 This measurement form is also available at all Pellissippi State bookstores.
-The deadline for submission of this form is March 25, 2015.
+The deadline for submission of this form is October 14.

 Additions on the cap and gown are not permitted except for certain honorary stoles and sashes.
 The cap and gowns are yours, so you won't need to return them.

-If you are an active member of any of these honor societies (Lambda Epsilon Chi, Kappa Beta Delta, and Phi Theta Kappa) you will identify your membership when you submit the on-line graduation application.
+If you are an active member of any of these honor societies (Gamma Beta Phi, Kappa Beta Delta, Lambda Epsilon Chi, and Phi Theta Kappa) you will identify your membership when you submit the on-line graduation application.
 Your achievements will be recognized in the Commencement program.

 Neither Pellissippi State nor the University of Tennessee is responsible for your valuables (cell phones, cameras, purses, etc.).
 Either lock valuables in your car or leave them with family or friends at the Arena.

-Participants in commencement who have a disability and require special accommodations must contact Disability Services at 865.539.7153 before April 24, 2015.
-Special seating to the left side of the stage will be reserved for members of the audience who need accommodations.
+Participants in commencement who have a disability and require special accommodations must contact Disability Services at 865.539.7153 before October 26, 2015.
+Special seating on the Arena floor will be reserved for members of the audience who need accommodations.
 Ask an usher for directions.
 Please note that this facility does not furnish wheelchairs.